Our Research Groups

 This group meets twice a year to assist members who are tracing their New Zealand ancestry.
 Details of its meetings can be found on our regular Education Calendar.

-This group formed late in 2013 and meets on a regular basis at Richmond Villa, usually on a Thursday morning.
+This group formed late in 2013 and meets on a regular basis at Richmond Villa, usually on the second Thursday morning of each month.
+Each meeting consists of a presentation, show & tell, and an open forum for questions and comments.

 This group no longer meets regularly at the Society.
 The following websites may assist if your ancestors were born, married, died, lived or travelled through any of the following places: Aden, Afghanistan, Andamans, Burma, Cape of Good Hope, Ceylon (Sri Lanka), Goa, India, Java, Macao, Malaysia/Straits Settlements, Malta, Mauritius, Nepal, Pakistan, Pondichery, Singapore, St Helena, Bencoolen, (Sumatra), Tibet, and Whampoa.